 Knowledge of planning principles, methods and techniques and ability to apply laws, rules and regulations sufficient to develop or assist in the development of statewide plans.

 Considerable knowledge of and experience in strategic planning, policy development and implementation, program evaluation and coalition building.

 Ability to review and evaluate technical reports and planning documents.

 Ability to identify and evaluate information/data and develop policy and program management recommendations and to conceptualize alternative solutions to complex issues and convey them to diverse audiences.

-Ability to write, edit and organize material from diverse sources to prepare comprehensive plans and communicate oral and written presentations for use within and
+Ability to write, edit and organize material from diverse sources to prepare comprehensive plans and communicate oral and written presentations for use within and outside the department.

 Ability to develop techniques and procedures for accomplishing goals and objectives to design work plans for major studies and to direct their implementation.

 Ability to organize and lead diverse internal/external stakeholder teams.